NoumanAMalik/glide/BUG_FIXES.md

     .get();
 ```

-This bug is caused by the default functionality of the .orderBy in drizzle.
-By default, it orders by ascending order.
-When in this case, we would need the descending case.
-To fix it, just added a new param to the orderBy function like this `.orderBy(transactions.createdAt, 'desc')`
+This bug stemmed from the default behavior of Drizzle's `.orderBy` method, which sorts in ascending order.
+For this use case, we need the most recent transaction (descending order).
+I fixed this by explicitly specifying the sort direction: `.orderBy(transactions.createdAt, 'desc')`.

-**Ticket PERF-405: Missing Transactions**
+## Ticket PERF-405: Missing Transactions

-From what I can see, this issue has 2 parts.
-1 part is the server does not return an error if the funding DB operation failed.
-The second issue is that on the frontend, if the user is looking at the transaction history, and we make a new funding event, the table should refetch just like how the balance refetches.
-The first server fix would be a simialr solution that I did on PERF-401.
+This issue appears to be twofold:

+1. The server does not return an error if the funding database operation fails.
+2. The frontend transaction history table does not automatically refetch data after a new funding event.

+The server-side fix follows the same pattern implemented in PERF-401.
+On the frontend, after a successful funding event, we refetch the transaction data to show the user his latest transaction without having the user needing to refresh the page.